-For the past four years, I have worked to design learner-centered environments in which students explore what it means to be scholars-in-process, in which you share in the responsibility for your intellectual development, and in which we work together to change the expectations for undergraduate learning.
-From first-year writing courses to senior-level rhetorical theory seminars, my classes focus on writing as a noun and a verb.
-That is, I want to help you gain declarative knowledge about how writing works (relying on theoretical and research-based evidence) and procedural knowledge about your reading and writing practices (what you can do and how you can do it).
+I am a writing teacher, which means that I am teaching writing even if writing isn’t the main subject of my class.
+I design learner-centered environments in which students explore what it means to be scholars-in-process, in which they share in the responsibility for their intellectual development, and in which we work together to change the expectations for undergraduate learning.
+From first-year writing courses to senior-level rhetorical theory seminars, my classes focus on writing as a noun and a verb; that is, I want students to gain declarative knowledge about how writing works (relying on theoretical and research-based evidence) and procedural knowledge about their reading and writing practices (what you can do and how you can do it).

 My interest in helping students develop into scholars demands I design authentic writing assignments.
 I must also be present, which, given our content, means doing more than lecturing or providing course notes.
 I must be willing to work with them in class and one-on-one as their projects take shape.
 I must, and will, encourage them to publish exceptional and innovative work through national and local venues or to participate in professional development opportunities.
 I approach my work this way because I believe that learning should not be a private or solitary matter.
 Knowledge is meant to be shared.
 Through students’ publications and research contributions, I learn from them.
 I don’t expect all my students to do all of these things, but I do want to step aside a little each semester and help them find a passion for learning and their place in the university.